COVID-19 and Childcare Information for Parents

 - Parents and caregivers must wear masks and keep physically distanced at drop-off and pick-up.

-- The program has children and staff wash hands regularly, and staff regularly sanitize the space and materials.
+- The program has children and staff wash hands regularly.
+Staff regularly sanitize the space and materials.

 - Children should not share food or materials.
 Programs should have individual play areas and activities for children.